-Manufacturing company boosts plant efficiency with YET analytics
+ADA boosts plant efficiency for manufacturing company's success with YET analytics

 Our client is a cellulose processing and fibre manufacturing company in India.
 They wanted to understand the performance decay of heat exchangers in their plant and accurately predict the steam consumption of flash evaporators.
 The performance decay of heat exchangers directly affects the overall process efficiency, leading to potential energy wastage and decreased productivity.
 Meanwhile, by accurately predicting steam consumption, the client can optimise resource allocation and improve overall plant operations.